dev-ay/LiveProject/README.md

 > **Details:**
 > The start and end time inputs should be time pickers that are easy for a user to use.
 ### Solution:
-Most modern browers now actually have implementations of date and time pickers associated with *date* and *time* related input types.
+Most modern browers now actually have implementations of pickers associated with *date* and *time* related input types.
 The downside to using default browser pickers is having non-uniform pickers across browsers.
 However, they are very quick to implement.
-If uniformity of picker style is desired across browsers, there are various `Bootstrap` based [datetime pickers](https://www.codexworld.com/bootstrap-datetimepicker-add-date-time-picker-input-field/) available
+If uniformity of picker style is desired across browsers, there are various `Bootstrap` based pickers available online such as [this one from codexworld](https://www.codexworld.com/bootstrap-datetimepicker-add-date-time-picker-input-field/).

 In this case, however, the *datetime-local* inputs from [3193] already come with default pickers in modern browsers.